 These technologies all generate huge amounts of raw data, which are often difficult to comprehend directly.
 To exploit these massive amounts of data more effectively, and notably to extract from them relevant biological and medical information for predictive and precision medicine, our team is developing mathematical methods and innovative algorithms, based on our extensive expertise in mathematical modelling, statistics, machine learning, bioimage informatics and and structural biology.

 We are developing new tools and methods to examine specific questions of medical or biological interest, notably:

 - In silico basic and systems biology: We develop innovative approaches to reverse engineer biological networks from omics data, model tumor progression at the genomic, transcriptomic and epigenetic level, automatically annotate new proteins and functional elements through integration of complex and heterogeneous data, including data obtained from high-throughput sequencing or time-lapse video-microscopy.

-– Drug design: we develop new virtual screening and chemoinformatics methods.
+- Drug design: we develop new virtual screening and chemoinformatics methods.
 This can help identify new molecules likely to inhibit certain therapeutic targets and to lead to novel drug candidates.
-These methods make use of modelling of the 3D structures of proteins and their ligands, and of original statistical approaches to the increasing amount of data on structures and interactions (Figure 1).
-We also develop in silico chemogenomic approaches to analyze jointly the chemical space of small molecules and biological space of protein targets, leading in particular to efficacy profile and secondary effect prediction.
+We make use of sequence-based, graph-based, and 3D representation of proteins and their ligands, and develop in silico chemogenomic approaches to analyze jointly the chemical space of small molecules and biological space of protein targets, leading in particular to the prediction of secondary targets, efficacy profiles, and adverse effects.